Realize Your Dreams.

 -

 We require a 3.00 minimum cumulative and overall science GPA on a 4.00 scale as calculated by CASPA at the time of application.
-Those candidates with higher GPAs, including pre-requisite courses, last 60 hours, and biology/chemistry/physics (BCP) GPAs, as calculated by CASPA, will be considered more competitive during the selection process.
+Beginning in the 2026-2027 cycle, those candidates with higher GPAs, including pre-requisite courses, last 60 hours, and biology/chemistry/physics (BCP) GPAs, as calculated by CASPA, will be considered more competitive and given preference during the selection process.

 - Prerequisites